ÉIST

 Audio installation, workshops and commission

-Éist! is a project about story-telling in the Irish language, to be delivered in partnership with writer/facilitator Alison Ní Mháirtín across five libraries in Wexford in summer 2025: Wexford Central Library, Gorey Library, Enniscorthy Library, New Ross Library, and Bunclody Library.
+Éist! is a project about story-telling in the Irish language, delivered in partnership with writer/facilitator Alison Ní Mháirtín across five libraries in Wexford in summer 2025: Wexford Central Library, Gorey Library, Enniscorthy Library, New Ross Library, and Bunclody Library.
 The project features an audio installation of small tents for children, each containing headphones enabling library visitors to experience Irish and Irish/English audio stories written and performed by artists in Ireland.
-In addition to this, there will be an Irish-language workshop in each library.
-The workshops will invite young people to contribute to a brand-new Irish-language story inspired by their favourite Irish words.
-This story would be released at the end of the summer and shared with young people in Wexford via radio and through three more listening party workshops in libraries.
+The installation was attended by an estimated 1200 children.
+In addition to this, a bilingual Irish-language workshop was held in each library.
+The workshops invite young people to contribute to a brand-new Irish-language audio story inspired by their favourite Irish words.
+This story, Lá ar an Trá, was released at the end of the summer and shared with young people in Wexford via radio and through three more listening party workshops in libraries.
+You can listen to it for free now.

-Thanks to Wexford County Council and Wexford Libraries for their support.
+Thanks to Wexford County Council, the Glens Arts Centre and Wexford Libraries for their support.